Key Takeaways

 - Capitalization applied — proper nouns, sentence starts, all automatic

 Speechmatics' voice AI research found that enterprise adoption of voice AI with post-processing tripled in 2026 — and nobody was subtle about why.
 Cutting manual editing was the top reason companies cited.
 Honestly, makes total sense.
-Once you eliminate the editing step, the whole workflow stops being a theoretical productivity gain and starts being an actual one.
+Additionally, Once you eliminate the editing step, the whole workflow stops being a theoretical productivity gain and starts being an actual one.

 The Real Speed Numbers: Voice vs Keyboard

-A Stanford University study on speech vs typing found that dictating was 3x faster than touchscreen typing for both English and Mandarin speakers.
+Nevertheless, A Stanford University study on speech vs typing found that dictating was 3x faster than touchscreen typing for both English and Mandarin speakers.
 That research used clean dictation without AI grammar processing — the speed was purely about input method.

 More recent clinical data is even more striking.
 A 2025 multi-country study published on medRxiv found: